Hopfgarten im Brixental

 Hopfgarten im Brixental is a market town in the Austrian state of Tyrol in the Kitzbühel district.
 It is located at an elevation of 622 m above sea level.
 With an area of 166.57 km² it is the largest municipality in the district, and among the largest in Tyrol.

 Population

 Tourism

 It is a popular place for all levels of skier with a variety of slopes ranging from black slopes for expert skiers to nursery slopes for beginners, and featuring a ski school.
-There are also many neighbouring towns with an extended variety of slopes including Itter a perfect slope for those early skiing lessons.
-A trip on the gondola is worth doing if just for the view at the top.
-You can even parapent off the top if you choose.

-For the non-thrill-seekers there are also plenty of options.
-You can visit one of the typical Austrian restaurants such as the Gasthof Traube where you can try meals such as schnitzel, strudel or noodles.
-It also has a renowned church with a wonderful ceiling.